 If the Emergency Fallback Indicator IE is included in the INITIAL CONTEXT SETUP REQUEST message, it indicates that the UE Context to be set up is subject to emergency service fallback as described in TS 23.501 [9] and the NG-RAN node may, if supported, take the appropriate mobility actions.

+If the Old AMF IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall consider that this UE-associated logical NG-connection was redirected to this AMF from another AMF identified by the Old AMF IE.

 After sending the INITIAL CONTEXT SETUP RESPONSE message, the procedure is terminated in the NG-RAN node.

 Editor’s Note: Further details are FFS.

-.
+Interactions with Initial UE Message procedure:

+The NG-RAN node shall use the AMF UE NGAP ID IE and RAN UE NGAP ID IE received in the INITIAL UE CONTEXT message as identification of the logical connection even if the RAN UE NGAP ID IE had been allocated in an INITIAL UE MESSAGE message sent over a different NG interface instance.

 Next change